 I started to wonder that recently and so I did an experiment.
 I looked through my church directory to see how many were divorced.
 It was closer to 10%.
 Then I wondered–maybe that’s skewed, because once people divorce they stop going to church?
 So I thought back on the couples I knew in university.
 I wrote out a long list of all my university friends who had gotten married.
 And of all of them (we knew each other from the campus Christian group), only 2 had been divorced–a rate of about 5%.

 I read a study recently that said that in marriages where couples pray together daily the divorce rate is more like 2%.
 I believe that.
 It makes sense to me.
 And I’ve read critiques of that study that found that our divorce rate was just as high because they really didn’t define “Christian”.
 Practically everyone claims to be a Christian, and so that’s pretty meaningless.
 We want to flesh out what the divorce rate is among those who honestly believe and try to live out their faith.
 I want to write a post looking at all the accurate studies, but I haven’t done that yet.
 I’ve actually been talking to a major magazine about writing it, and that’s why I’m not linking to studies here.
 I want to make sure they’re accurate first and do my homework.

-why is it that Christians were so quick to believe that stat that God doesn’t make a difference?
+Why are we so quick to assume that God doesn’t make a difference?

 2. Does God Make a Difference in YOUR Marriage?

 Maybe the reason we’re so quick to believe it is because in our own lives we still really struggle with marriage.
 It’s an area that has brought us a lot of hurt and grief over the years, and we haven’t felt the “victory” or the “oneness” or the “intimacy” we long for.